 Since we arrived in the evening, not much happened in Tel Aviv on day one. we made a beach walk, and it felt a bit like Barcelona.
 I understand completely why Tel Aviv is considered a bubble, and how easy it would be to stay isolated from everything happening in Gaza and the Westbank, even when it’s less than an hour drive from occupied land.

 The next day it was time for the program to start. the DIVERSITY PROGRAM.

 Our very first stop was in the Al Qassami Islamic College in Bacq Al Gharbiya.
 A town full of arabs (muslim arabs) in Israel.
-When it comes to identity, they call themselves first muslims, then Palestinians (or Arabs) but never Israeli, even though they have Israeli citizenship.
+I asked this question all throughout our trip; what do you identify as?
+Must of the girls in this college called themselves first muslims, then Palestinians (or Arabs) but never Israeli, even though they have Israeli citizenship.
 I was very excited to meet these people, since they are a special minority in Israel, and a proof for most Israeli that they CAN live peacefully with arabs, even though they live completely segregated in separate towns.

 The college consisted of 99% girls, most of them wearing a headscarf.
 We met up with about 15 of them in a classroom.
 Their professor was babbling about sonnets (“He thinks he’s the arab Shakespeare!” said one girl) and some of the girls seemed to look a bit bored, scrolling on their smartphones.
 Most of them were exited to talk to our group though, since they usually only get Jewish groups visiting (“to understand the arabs better”) and they had never seen foreigners with headscarfs (Israeli arabs aren’t allowed to enter in any other arab country).